 Do I need to know how to code before applying for the program?

-Not at all!
+While previous coding experience is not required, we are looking for a baseline coding aptitude on the admissions assessment.
 We will provide all applicants with resources to begin to familiarize yourself with the fundamentals and coding skills necessary to be considered for our program.

 I have no background in coding, will I be able to get in?

-Yes!
 We have accepted applicants with all types of educational and professional backgrounds - from high school graduates to PhDs.
 Our students’ backgrounds have included work as musicians, engineers, customer service reps, scientists and warehouse workers.

 What are the requirements for admission into the program?

 You must have a high school diploma or GED and be able to legally work without sponsorship in the United States.
 Accepted students must also complete a criminal background check.

 The application process is multi-step and typically takes 8-12 weeks from submitting your application to acceptance decision.

 What are you looking for in an applicant?

 We’re looking for passionate self-starters with grit, tenacity and a fierce love of problem solving.